anyscale/templates/templates/fine-tune-llm_v2/README.md

 ### How do I customize the fine-tuning job?

 You can edit the values, such as `context_length`, `num_epoch`, `train_batch_size_per_device` and `eval_batch_size_per_device` to customize the fine-tuning job.
 You may be able to reach higher model-quality if you tweak the learning rate but also possibly introduce learning instabilities that can be monitored in [WandB](https://wandb.ai/authorize).
 In addition, the deepspeed configs are provided within this template in case you want to customize them.

+## Can I continue fine-tuning on an already fine-tuned model?

+Yes, you can find instructions for that in the cookbooks section.

 ### What's the full list of supported models?